Ruslan1984Lucky/yakovenko.org/content/about/index.en.md

 ---

-<h2 style="color:#2F9FC3 !important; font-weight:800;">Performance QA Expertise</h2>
+## Performance QA Expertise

 I am a strong Performance Test Engineer with extensive hands-on experience in designing and executing performance and load testing across multiple system layers, including HTTP/HTTPS, REST and SOAP APIs, JDBC/database interactions, microservice-to-microservice communication, and backend integration layers.

 My work focuses on validating system throughput, response times, concurrency limits, resource utilization, and identifying bottlenecks to ensure the reliability, scalability, and stability of complex enterprise, data-driven, cybersecurity, and integration-heavy solutions under real-world and peak-load conditions.

-- Recognized by EPAM for excellence in Performance and Load Testing of DMS integration solutions;
+- Recognized by EPAM for excellence in performance and load testing of DMS integration solutions;
 - Hands-on experience with JMeter, LoadRunner, Postman, and other load-testing tools;

 **Technologies & Tools:**